 Fox Sports created some buzz over the weekend with the use of “Roundball Rock” during Saturday’s Fox College Basketball triple-header broadcast.
 “Roundball Rock” is best remembered by sports fans as being the iconic NBA on NBC theme song from the 1990s.

 The reaction on Twitter to Fox using “Roundball Rock” seems to be mixed.
-While some were excited to hear the music and appreciate hearing the music again, others thing it should be reserved for a NBA broadcast.
+While some were excited to hear the music again, others though it sounded out of place on a college broadcast and should only be used for the NBA.

 I side with the former, though that might be easy for me since I haven’t paid much attention to anything basketball since the last Bulls championship run 20 years ago.